theupdateframework/taps/candidate-tuf-versions.md

-To address the first issue, this TAP proposes standardizing the specification version field to separate breaking changes from non-breaking changes and ensure that the field can be compared across clients and repositories.
+To address the first issue, this TAP proposes standardizing the specification version field to separate breaking changes from non-breaking changes and ensure that the field can be compared across TUF clients and repositories.
 Separating out non-breaking changes allows these backwards compatible changes to happen at any time without affecting TUF's operation.
 Therefore, clients and repositories can still coordinate after a non-breaking change occurs.
 One common